What is an Elder?

 Of course, in our Western world, the concept of the shepherd is largely lost on us2.
 To the Hebrew mind, a shepherd was akin to a parent.
 And God’s desire is always to be a “father of the fatherless”, to “set the solitary into family” (Psalm 68:5, 6).
 The crying need of our day is not first and foremost leaders with a fully developed skill-set and a toolbox full of gifts … but parent-leaders who reveal the Father-heart of God.

 To a Hebrew, community was essentially family (not an organization) and leadership fundamentally parenthood (not directorship).
 Thus, the word “elder” is essentially a parent-leader not a “member of a board of grumpy old men” or a position in the church hierarchy.
-(See our article, “What are Hebrew values?3).
+(See our article, Hebrew Thinking Vs. Greek Thinking).

 Let’s look at a few Biblical passages so that you can rest in the knowledge that I’m not teaching from the Book of Mormon.